ParallelMaths/parallel/pages/7-26-good-will-hunting.md

 “Good Will Hunting” is a 1997 film that won two Oscars and made Matt Damon and Ben Affleck famous, as they starred in and wrote the film.
-It tells the story of a janitor called Will Hunting, who keeps the floors clean and the lecture heatres tidy at the Massachusetts Institute of Technology (MIT), one of world’s best universities.
+It tells the story of a janitor called Will Hunting, who keeps the floors clean and the lecture theatres tidy at Massachusetts Institute of Technology (MIT), one of world’s best universities.
 However, unknown to the professors, Will is a mathematical genius, and the film tells the story of his battle to come to terms with his remarkable talent for numbers and his struggle to understand his relationship